Ellie Klein, 50-year member and supporter, Josh Slocum, exec. director

 In today’s world, when information is available on virtually anything with a click of a mouse or a tap on a screen, the funeral industry is not required to provide pricing on-line so consumers can compare prices, ideally when they are not in emotional distress.
 Read more

 Borderland Tees is a social enterprise in Knoxville, Tennessee.
 Through screen-printing, we fund a community ministry to people who are marginalized due to prison records, mental illness, homelessness, addiction, or any other reason.
 We call it “Capitalism for the Common Good.”
-We have also been involved with our local FCA for over 20 years.
 Read more